 Additionally, SPLOST funds would go to two improvement projects along Main Street.
 All railroad crossings in the city would be improved and converted to silent crossings at a cost of $1.5 million; silent crossings are designed to be impossible for motorists to get around when down, allowing trains to pass through cities without sounding their horns.

-Parking along Acworth's Main Street and Senator Russell Avenue has become an issue between City Hall and many business owners and employees of Main Street stores, who must move their cars every three hours to avoid a parking ticket.
+Parking along Acworth's Main Street and Senator Russell Avenue has become between City Hall and many business owners and employees of Main Street stores, who must move their cars every three hours to avoid a parking ticket.
 If the SPLOST extension passes, $725,000 will be allocated to create additional parking downtown.